 If New York is the city that never sleeps, Tel Aviv is its little sister, passed out on a sunbed after staying out all night then inhaling some 6 AM bourekas from the corner makolet.
 She’s crazy enough to make things interesting, but not enough to ruin your life.
-Take a page from her guidebook and sleep on the plane, because once you land, your sleep cycle is about to skip like a turntable.
-Tel Avivis prefer to catch their z’s and rays simultaneously, and the nightlife has earned Tel Aviv its rightful reputation as “the non-stop city”.
+Take a page from her guidebook and sleep on the plane.
+Once you land, your sleep cycle is about to skip like a turntable.
+Tel Avivis prefer to catch their z’s and rays simultaneously.
+The nightlife has earned Tel Aviv its rightful reputation as “the non-stop city”.
 Whether your scene is a swanky rooftop or a bit of Florentin grunge, here are the best bars in Tel Aviv to keep you full of spirits, both literally and figuratively.
+See hotels in Tel Aviv and our local tours to figure out what to do in between bar hopping.

 For 6 years, TEDER.FM operated as an online radio station broadcasting from rotating bars around the city each summer.
-Finally settling down in a courtyard beneath one of the best restaurants in Tel Aviv, Eyal Shani’s Romano the bar hosts a steady lineup of DJs, bands, and special events.
+Finally settling down in a courtyard beneath one of the best restaurants in Tel Aviv, Eyal Shani’s Romano, the bar hosts a steady lineup of DJs, bands, and special events.
 To complement the fiery beats, Shani’s team serves up cool pitchers of beer and some of the best pizza outside of Italy to fuel your dance moves and get you going.
+It’s also just around the corner from the works featured in our urban art tour.

 Jaffa Road 9, Tel Aviv

-Bicicleta bar is a local favorite for cocktails and calamari skewers, served up in a backyard garden that acts as an oasis from its neighboring Carmel Market.
+Bicicleta bar is a local favorite for cocktails and calamari skewers.
+They’re served up in a backyard garden that acts as an oasis from its neighboring Carmel Market.
+They also sell plants in their self-owned shop on site.
 Bicicleta’s menu is influenced by the local market, and changes daily depending on the seasonal ingredients.
-The perfect spot for happy hour, be sure to cleanse your palate in between sips with their famous homemade eggplant fries – positively addicting!
+It’s the perfect spot for happy hour.
+Be sure to cleanse your palate in between sips with their famous homemade eggplant fries – positively addicting!

 Nahalat Binyamin St, 29